Features are fate: a theory of transfer learning in high-dimensional regression: Deep linear networks: an exactly solvable model

 where $\EE_{\mathcal{D}} \mathcal{R}_{\mathrm{sc}}$ is the expected generalization error of the scratch trained model \end{theorem}

 Theorem \ref{ft_ge} is proven in Appendix \ref{sec:fine_tuning_proof}.
 Theorem \ref{ft_ge} yields an expression for the fine-tuning transferability, which is plotted in Fig. \ref{fig:fine_tuning}(a):

 When the model is underparameterized $\gamma > 1$, there is a unique global minimum in the space of $\bm{\beta} = \Wb_1 \Wb_2 \cdots \Wb_L$.
 Since gradient flow converges to a global minimum, (Theorem \ref{linear_emp_func}), fine tuning loses the memory of the pretrained initialization leading to zero transferability (white region in Fig. \ref{fig:fine_tuning}(b)).
 When the network is overparameterized, however, there is a subspace of global minima.
 We show in the \Secref{sec:fine_tuning_proof} that the pretrained initialization induces an implicit bias of gradient flow away from the minimum norm solution.
-For $\theta < \pi/3$, the pretrained features are beneficial, leading to positive transfer.
-For $\theta > \pi/3$, however, the pretrained features bias the network too strongly toward the source task, leading to negative transfer.
+When the target vector has the majority of its norm along the pretraining subspace, i.e. $\cos\theta > 1/2$, the pretrained features are beneficial, leading to positive transfer.
+For $\cos\theta < 1/2$, however, the pretrained features bias the network too strongly toward the source task, leading to negative transfer.